 This week’s links

-12 ways to overcome cost objections from clients, at Make a Living Writing
+Seriously helpful: How to nab international clients, over at Make a Living Writing

 A confession at Makeup and Mirtazapine: I used to be a bad feminist

 Nicole and Maggie tackle the other side of the tiny housing movement

 A few things a wife should just let go, at Newlyweds on a Budget